 Don’t apply undue pressure

 No good comes from making demands or setting deadlines which can’t be met.
-When setting a goal to ensure it is measurable, achievable, and time-bound.
+When setting a goal, ensure it is SMART: specific, measurable, achievable, realistic, and time-bound.

 Keep an eye on your colleague’s mental health.
-Has there been a change in their behaviour or are they complaining more often than usual?
+Has there been a change in their behaviour?
+If you’re concerned your colleague is struggling, it might be time to have a brave conversation with them.

 Form a plan of action to rectify the situation.
 This could be as simple as setting up daily meetings, or starting a shared jobs drive.
 Talk to your colleagues and formulate a plan that will best suit the needs of your team.